decisivedaniel/GitIssueNavigator/README.md

 ## Reactions

 Copying and pasting all the individual github reactions would have been an pain in its component.
 As a result found a way [on stack overflow](https://stackoverflow.com/a/64174790) to create a list of elements then use that as a type.
 This way we can make a unit reaction that gets the correct type for typescript compiling, but there also is a way to interate through the list and easily cover them all without code copying.

+## Comment Retrival

+Issues contain a number of comments with a Url to the information related to them.
+This poses some issues as this app doesn't pass the state of the owner and repo under query to the issue component.
+This is gotten around by splitting the url of the comment then using the octokit api to make the comment request.
+This is not advisable as the api can change overtime and lead to a breaking change in this parser.
+Future work would need to have a more complex state being passed from the overview component to the issue detail component.
+Then using this information to make the query directly.